 Within the Book of Psalms, certain collections or groupings of thematic psalms can be found.
 One of the most easily identifiable is the fifteen psalms known as the Song of Ascents, Psalms 120-134.
 As you can see in your Bible, each of these psalms has translated the title "A Song of Ascent" above it, as this title is actually the first verse of each psalm in the Hebrew manuscript.
 They were given this name because they were sung as the Jewish people journeyed up to Jerusalem during their three annual feasts.
 One could title this collection The Pilgrim's Psalter.

-That these psalms chronicle and encourage the Christian's journey in this world was first brought to my attention by Pastor Paul Faris.
-Paul was a long-term minister in the RPCNA, grandfather of _Gentle Reformation _author James Faris, and one who served with me and mentored me in my early years of church planting.
-This faithful pilgrim finished his course in this world and is now enjoying the fullness of the lessons he taught me and others below.
+These psalms chronicle and encourage the Christian's journey in this world, which was first brought to my attention by Pastor Paul Faris.
+Paul was a long-term minister in the RPCNA, grandfather of James Faris who writes on Gentle Reformation, and one who served with me and mentored me in my early years of church planting.
+This faithful pilgrim finished his course in this world and is now enjoying the fullness of the lessons he taught me and others.

 Paul saw the Song of Ascents as capturing three stages of our spiritual journey.
 We first begin our walk with God by leaving evil behind (Beginning), make progress in our faith by working on various areas of our life to bring them in submission to God (Progressing), then, as we near our destination, ready ourselves further with preparation to meet our God (Perfecting).
-These stages are reflected respectively by dividing the fifteen psalms into three sets of five, which can be visualized by clicking this diagram.
+These stages are reflected respectively by dividing the fifteen psalms into three sets of five, which is visualized in the diagram below.

 This collection of psalms should not only capture our attention with its thought provoking structure.
-These repeated themes serve to remind us of lessons we must learn as we take up our cross and follow Jesus, and how we need to keep bringing them to mind for the edification of ourselves and others.
+These repeated themes serve to remind us of lessons we must learn as we take up our cross and follow Jesus.
+We need to keep bringing them to mind for the edification of ourselves and others.
 Whether we are just beginning in Christ or have traveled with Him for many years, all of us need to keep preparing ourselves to meet Him.
-Discovering, meditating and applying this little _Pilgrim's Psalter _helps us to live out the truth of these words:
+Discovering, meditating and applying this little Pilgrim's Psalter helps us to live out the truth of these words:

 Advancing still from strength to strength